 Private health insurance is provided by Australian registered health insurers.
 Some insurers are not-for-profit (mutual) or return a profit to shareholders.
 Some insurers provide restricted membership, for example to employees of specific industries, while others are available to all consumers.more

-Have different business structures - if a health insurer is listed as 'not-for-profit', this means it is a mutual organisation, with the premiums paid to the insurer used to operate the business and cover benefits for members.
+Have different business structures - if a health insurer is listed as 'not-for-profit', it is a mutual organisation, with the premiums paid to the insurer used to operate the business and cover benefits for members.
 'For-profit' insurers aim to return a profit to their owners (which may be another health insurer or corporation) or shareholders.
-They are still required to maintain sufficient funds to operate the company and pay benefits to their members.
+Both are still required to maintain sufficient funds to operate the company and pay benefits to their members.

 Offer insurance under brand names - insurers can sell private health insurance through other organisations, such as QANTAS and Kogan, by underwriting their policies.